max-wylie/Live-Cricket-Scores/README.md

 ## Tech Stack
 - **HTML**: Structure of the website.
 - **CSS**: Styling for the page, including light and dark modes.
-- **JavaScript**: Handles fetching data from the API, DOM manipulation, and dark mode functionality.
+- **JavaScript**: Handles fetching data from the API, updates the content on the page, and dark mode functionality.
 - **API**: [CricAPI](https://www.cricketdata.org)

 ## How to Run Locally